JuFengWu/Data_Structure/README.md

 It uses some c++ skill such as rule of 5, template, virtual and override, check memory leak in visual studio.

 Of course, there is a test which use by Google test.
-You can click ¡§test->run->all test¡¨ to run the test function or just to run the test project.
+You can click "test->run->all test" to run the test function or just to run the test project.
 If you run the test project, you can see construct and assignment work which is showd in console .